Building your first Decentralized Application

 const rpc = new PWRJS("https://pwrrpc.pwrlabs.io/");

-async function sync() {
+function handlerMessages(transaction) {

-const sender = txn.sender;
+const sender = transaction.sender;

-const dataHex = txn.data;
+let dataHex = transaction.data;

-const data = Buffer.from(dataHex.substring(2), 'hex');
+const data = Buffer.from(dataHex, 'hex');

 // convert the bytes data to UTF-8 string as json